Bentall Centre (Vancouver): Three Bentall Centre

 Three Bentall Centre is located at 595 Burrard Street.
-Completed in 1974, it stands at 122 m or 32 storeys tall.
+Completed in 1974, it stands at 122 m and has 32 storeys.
 Bank of Montreal is the main tenant of this building.

 Four Bentall Centre

-Four Bentall Centre is located at 1055 Dunsmuir Street.
-Completed in 1981, it stands at 138 m or 35 storeys tall.
-It is currently the 13th tallest building in the city.
+Four Bentall Centre is an office tower located at 1055 Dunsmuir Street in downtown Vancouver, British Columbia.
+Completed in 1981, the building stands 138 m tall and has 35 storeys.
+It is part of the Bentall Centre office complex and is currently the 13th tallest building in the city.
+The tower primarily contains office space and is connected to the surrounding downtown core through pedestrian walkways and nearby transit access.

 Five Bentall Centre

 Bentall 5 or Five Bentall Centre is a 35-floor skyscraper located at 550 Burrard Street in Downtown Vancouver, British Columbia, Canada. it stands at 140 m, making it the 15th-tallest building in the city.
 The building was constructed in two phases, with the first 22 floors completed by the end of 2002 and the 23rd to 35th floors completed in late 2007.

-Tenants include: Macquarie Group, TECK, FM Global, Gowling WLG, Teekay, Harris & Company, Fasken and Hillcore Financial.

-Bentall 5 was used as the Grey Enterprises building in the film Fifty Shades of Grey, filmed 2014.